daslu/border-blur/PROJECT_SUMMARY.md

 # Border Blur - Project Summary

 ## Overview
-**Border Blur** is a fast-paced geography game built in Clojure where players identify whether two street-view images are from the same city or different cities.
-The game focuses on subtle visual differences around city borders, particularly Tel Aviv and its neighboring cities.
-Players progress through 20 stages with increasing difficulty, earning points and streak bonuses.
+**Border Blur** is a geography learning game built in Clojure where players view single street-view images and decide whether they are located within Tel Aviv city boundaries.
+After each answer, the game reveals the truth with an interactive map showing the actual location.
+The game focuses on Tel Aviv geography education with 3 progressive difficulty stages.

+## Game Concept (Redesigned)
+- **Single Image Display**: Players see one street-view image per stage
+- **Binary Choice**: "Yes, it's in Tel Aviv" / "No, it's not in Tel Aviv"
+- **Immediate Reveal**: Answer feedback with interactive map showing true location
+- **Educational Focus**: Learn Tel Aviv boundaries and neighboring cities
+- **Progressive Difficulty**: Easy (clear cases) → Medium (suburban areas) → Hard (border zones)

 ## Core Architecture